 Everyone, from Brits to tourists, must try it at some point and with it being Afternoon Tea Week (August 7 to 13), why not book today?
-Whether you’re after a traditional afternoon tea in a fancy hotel or a vintage-themed affair, there’s something in Bristol for everyone.
-Check out our guide to the very best afternoon tea offerings in Bristol.
+Whether you’re after a traditional afternoon tea in a fancy hotel or a marvellous and quirky twist on the classic, there’s something in Birmingham for everyone.
+Check out our guide to the very best afternoon tea in Bristol and the South West.
 These tiers tower over the rest!

 Situated at The Rodney Hotel, an afternoon tea here is quintessentially British.
 No.4 offers an assortment of sandwiches, traditional cream teas and a variety of cakes to accompany your pot of tea.
 As well as serving your classic afternoon tea of miniature sandwiches and freshly baked scones and cakes, guests can also opt for an afternoon tea served with prosecco or a Hendrick’s gin and tonic to make things a little boozy, and for just £24 per person.